Community Based Clinical Training

 Community-based training will give you a unique opportunity to experience health care in a real world setting and interact one-on-one with your future patient population in community health centers, county health departments, local practitioners’ offices and many other community primary care sites.
 Current research has shown that health care professions students who have participated in these experiences have a better understanding of the complex needs of underserved communities.

 We can offer health care professionals the opportunity to precept health care professions students in clinical rotations.
 Students benefit from the experience, and the preceptor may benefit from new ideas and techniques currently being taught in the academic health sciences institutions.
 In addition, precepting students is an excellent way to recruit future health care professionals into your organization.

 Housing Support for Students in Clinical Training

-MCAHEC Housing Locations: Savannah, Statesboro, and Vidalia.
+MCAHEC Housing Locations: Dublin, Savannah, St. Marys, Brunswick, Statesboro, and Vidalia.

 Farmworker Migrant Clinic

 These clinics offer the target population increased access to health resources through health screening services and health education.
-They bring health providers, employers and policymakers together to create positive changes in the lives of the migrant population.
+They bring health care providers, employers and policymakers together to create positive changes in the lives of the migrant population.
 The program also focuses on the health profession students’ perceptions about working with migrant farm workers, their intent to work in a rural area, and, finally, their experience working through interpreters, which furthers the cultural competency of the attending health profession students.